Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Summary and conclusions

 \section{Summary and conclusions}

-In summary, we have reported a parameter sensitivity analysis of the mapped IBM-2 descriptions of the $\beta$-decay properties of neutron-deficient Ge and As, and neutron-rich Zr and Mo isotopes.
+In summary, we have analyzed parameter sensitivities of the mapped IBM-2 and IBFFM-2 descriptions of the $\beta$-decay properties of neutron-deficient Ge and As isotopes, and neutron-rich Zr and Mo isotopes.
 Within this framework the strength parameters for the IBM-2 Hamiltonian describing even-even nuclei, single-particle energies and occupation probabilities of unpaired nucleons, necessary to build the IBFFM-2 Hamiltonian and GT and Fermi transition operators, were completely determined by using the results of the RHB-SCMF calculations employing the DD-PC1 EDF and separable pairing interaction.
+Only a few coupling constants of the boson-fermion interactions and residual interaction between an odd neutron and an odd proton had to be adjusted to reproduce the experimental low-energy spectra in odd-mass and odd-odd nuclei.

-From the behaviors of the calculated $\ft$ values as functions of a model parameter, it was found that the $\btp$ decay of $^{68}$As depends on the quadrupole-quadrupole interaction strength parameter of the parent odd-odd nucleus (i.e., $^{68}$As).
-This finding is consistent with our previous study on the $\beta$-decay of neutron-rich Zr isotopes \cite{homma2024}, in which the quadrupole-quadrupole interaction strength parameter of odd-odd (daughter) Nb nuclei was shown to play an important role in reproducing the $\beta$-decay properties.
-On the other hand, at variance with the conclusion in Ref.~\cite{homma2024} that the strength parameter for the tensor-type residual proton-neutron interaction for odd-odd nuclei is also relevant, in the present analysis the calculated $\btp$-decay $\ft$ values were shown to be almost independent on this parameter.
-A common feature of the mapped IBM-2 description for both the $\btp$ decay of $^{68}$As and $\btm$ decay of neutron-rich Zr nuclei is, therefore, that the calculated $\ft$ values are most sensitive to the quadrupole-quadrupole interaction strength for the even-even boson core of an odd-odd nucleus, whether it is parent or daughter nucleus of the decay process.
+From the behaviors of the calculated $\ft$ values as functions of a model parameter, it has been found that the $\btp$ decay of $^{68}$As depends on the quadrupole-quadrupole interaction strength parameter of the parent odd-odd nucleus (i.e., $^{68}$As).
+This finding is consistent with our previous study on the $\beta$ decay of neutron-rich Zr isotopes \cite{homma2024}, in which the quadrupole-quadrupole interaction strength parameter of odd-odd (daughter) Nb nuclei was shown to play an important role in reproducing the $\beta$-decay properties.
+On the other hand, at variance with the conclusion in Ref.~\cite{homma2024} that the strength parameter for the tensor-type residual proton-neutron interaction for odd-odd nuclei is also relevant, in the present analysis the calculated $\btp$-decay $\ft$ values were shown to be almost independent of this parameter.
+A common feature of the mapped IBM-2 description for both the $\btp$ decay of $^{68}$As and $\btm$ decay of neutron-rich Zr nuclei is, therefore, that the calculated $\ft$ values are most sensitive to the quadrupole-quadrupole interaction strength for the even-even boson core of an odd-odd nucleus, regardless of whether it is a parent or daughter nucleus of the decay process.